 Projects that required higher volumes of these materials were the most affected.
 Whilst waiting for needed materials to arrive, businesses were forced to delay project schedules or pay a premium for locally sourced alternatives if available.
 All of these factors negatively impacted cash flow.
 Even as import and export operations have resumed in recent months, the backlog in filling requests will continue to cause disruptions to the supply chain and affect the readily available flow of cash for businesses in these sectors.

 Social distancing and other safety guidelines imposed as COVID-19 mitigation efforts also negatively impacted cash flow.
 The number of tradies allowed on site at one time slowed productivity by nearly half for most in the construction, building, and manufacturing industries.
-Whilst some states enacted new rules designed to alleviate the pressures associated with social distancing and other mitigation measures, it may not be sufficient for helping this sector return to full productivity levels.
+Whilst some states enacted new rules designed to alleviate the pressures associated with social distancing and other mitigation measures, it was not effecting at helping this sector return to full productivity levels.
+Despite social distancing measure almost returning to normal, labor shortages and increased wage bills are proving to be even more of a challenge.

 Strategies for Speeding Up Customer Payments